Sorta, kinda goals

 Resolutions and goals - big and hairy, SMART or otherwise didn’t work for me.
 I’m using “25 for 2025” instead.

 It’s that time of the year again.
 The internet is full of annual reviews, resolutions, goal setting and other serious-looking planning by people who seem to have their life way more together than me.
 I have tried and failed at resolutions, SMART goals, Big Hairy Audacious Goals and most of the other methods I’ve tried.
 What has stuck, and I am only semi-failing at, is the idea of xx for 20xx (I started with 19 for 2019) - picking a matching number of things to do in the year.
 These can be big or small, personal or business-related.
 Some would count as goals but I don’t think of them that way.
-I think of them as things I want to do, improve or learn.
+They are things I want to do, improve or learn.
+Some are more “Tiny experiments” than goals.

 This was inspired by listening to the “Happier” podcast by Gretchen Rubin and Elizabeth Craft.
-The episode where they discus their 24 for 2024 lists is here.
+The episode where they discus their 24 for 2024 lists is here .
+Lately also by Anne-Laure Le Cunff’s “Tiny experiments” book.

 Some of the entries on my list are repeated from previous years and some are new.
 The list isn’t set in stone, and I don’t beat myself up if I don’t complete everything.
 It is an intention, not a resolution.